How To Retire At 63 With Dividend Champions

 I put together the following table to make it easier to visualize all of the cash flows and which companies they are coming from:

 That gives them a combined $50,544.60 per year in pre-tax income.
-Because qualified dividends are treated favorably for taxes the portfolio income will not take any major hit.
+Because qualified dividends are treated favorably for taxes, the portfolio income will not take any major hit.

 Expense planning

-In Colorado Springs $40,000 per year is more than enough for two people to live comfortably if they have no rent or mortgage payment.
-Until filing for Medicare they will receive health insurance through Ted's job.
-The plan they have selected will reduce income by $600 per month or $7,200 per year.
+In Colorado Springs, $40,000 per year is more than enough for two people to live comfortably if they have no rent or mortgage payment.
+Until filing for Medicare, they will receive health insurance through Ted's job.
+The plan they have selected will reduce their income by $600 per month, or $7,200 per year.

 Margin for safety

 The margin within this portfolio is relatively low.
 Income is exceeding expenses by only a few thousand dollars per year after taxes.
-To avoid a liquidity crisis Ted and Mary are putting the extra income into a savings account each year.
+To avoid a liquidity crisis, Ted and Mary are putting the extra income into a savings account each year.

-If either Ted or Mary need long term care in a nursing home, it will probably break the bank.
+If either Ted or Mary need long-term care in a nursing home, it will probably break the bank.
 Even if they had saved significantly more money, they still might not be able to afford a nursing home.
 The annual cost for nursing home care borders on insanity.

 End of Story